- Event

 Pre-1.0 SemVer

 swift-event follows SemVer major version zero: the 0.y.z range reserves the right to break API in any release.
-No version tag has been cut yet; consumers pin to the main branch.
-When 0.1.0 lands, pin with exact::
+Pin with exact: so a minor-version bump in this package never silently breaks your build:

 Concurrency Model